 - Pencil & ruler

 - Ribbon or twine to tie the box closed

 1. Use the scotch tape to reinforce the bottom (closed) portion of the box.
 Turn the box upside down.

-2. Wrap the box with the plain paper, using the double sided tape to stick down the edges.
-For the open top section, cut the paper as shown in picture shown below, and paste down such that you get four flaps on that end.
+2. Wrap the box with the plain paper, using the double-sided tape to stick down the edges.
+For the open top section, cut the paper as shown in the picture shown below, and paste down such that you get four flaps on that end.
 Punch holes on the longer flaps.

 3. Draw a slot for the mail on the front of the box, and cut out carefully using the penknife.

 4. Close the box and tie the bottom by threading ribbon or twine through the holes.